Berkeley Notes

 Definition 26

-A continuous random variable is uniformly distributed when the pdf of XX is constant over a range.
+A continuous random variable is uniformly distributed when the pdf of XXX is constant over a range.

 The CDF of a uniform distribution is given by